Estimated reading time: 6 minutes

 As a guy who has lived in Canada for over 12 years with no mobile phone, my employer suggested I get one.

-I went as cheap as I could and chose Freedom Mobile and paid $19.00 a month WITH DATA!
+I went as cheap as possible, chose Freedom Mobile, and paid $19.00 a month WITH DATA!

-My mobile phone was a hand-me-down from Mrs. CBB, which didn’t bother me.
+My mobile phone was a hand-me-down Samsung 8 from Mrs. CBB, which didn’t bother me.

 All I cared about was that it worked for what I needed it to do.

-The quality of the hardware you need may not be necessary to most industries that only need to operate office-centric programs like Microsoft Office.
+The hardware quality you need may not be necessary to most industries that only need to operate office-centric programs like Microsoft Office.

 If you plan to be in the entertainment or software industry, you need a unit to support robust programs.